 The function shape Mold accepts as a parser is the same one the middleware accepts (body -> {:ok, term} | {:error, reason}), so you can mix schemas with hand-written parsers in the same map, depending on which is cleaner for which response.

-One last thing.
 Nothing in this article requires tesla_middleware_mold.
-The hand-rolled ParseBody above is around 20 lines once you collapse the formatting; dropping it into your own codebase already buys you everything the design argument hinges on.
+The hand-rolled ParseBody above is around 20 lines once you collapse the formatting; dropping it into your own codebase gives you the same telemetry behavior.
 Reach for the library when you also want to stop hand-writing parsers.
-Until then, the pattern is the part that matters.